The 3-Fund Portfolio in Different Account Types

 Often called a taxable investment account, a brokerage account invests after-tax money.

-Worry about TAX-DRAG with these accounts when you pay 1) capital gains tax on dividends and 2) ordinary income on interest.
+When you pay 1) capital gains tax on dividends and 2) ordinary income on interest, you suffer from tax drag.

 Pre-Tax

-Pre-tax accounts are often called retirement accounts.
-You get a tax break when you put money in pre-tax.
+Pre-tax or retirement accounts get a tax break when you put money in.
 Growth is tax-deferred.
 Eventually, when you withdraw from these accounts, you pay ordinary taxes.

-Tax Arbitrage (deferring income tax during peak income years and recognizing it later when you have low income) helps you understand what to do with these accounts.
-Instead of buy low and sell high, you want to lock in taxes as insurance against future tax rate increases.
-Do you think taxes will be higher in 10-20 years or lower?
+Tax Arbitrage (deferring income tax during peak income years and recognizing it later when you have low income) helps you decide whether to defer or accept income.

 This is my 3rd-grade drawing of the 3-fund portfolio in the different account types.